Auroraz116/auroraz116.github.io/_pages/projects.md

 </center>

 - &nbsp; Implemented Python framework based on deep learning for Virtual Heart Rate (pyVHR) method, also known as remote photoplethysmography (rPPG), introduced HSV color space to extract any skin to obtain pulse rate estimation
-- &nbsp; Created a dataloader for our team to match ground truth data with images extracted from rosbags to train VLM models on actual data
+- &nbsp; Created a dataloader for the team to match ground truth data with images extracted from rosbags and to train VLM models on actual data

 ## Digital Twin Development and Integration in Driving Simulation
 *2024.1 - 2024.7*